tmolteno/tart_cal/README.md

 ## Docker Usage

 The easiest way to build this is to use docker.
-To build the container type:

-    sh build.sh

-To execute the container type (where "passwd" is the password to your telescope web api server):
+The continer is in the github container registry, so the following command will work (where "passwd" is the password to your telescope web api server):

-    sh run.sh passwd
+    sh run.sh rhodes passwd

+This will calibrate the telescope at the API endpoint 'rhodes' with password 'passwd'

 ### Stoping or Killing the instance